 |Baldur von Schirach addresses BDM girls.
 Among other things, note how perfect their posture is, every row, all the girls sitting as if at attention.|

 Von Schirach made the BDM the only legal girl's organization permitted in Germany aside from some Catholic organizations.
 It basically did everything that a girl's organization could do aside from religious teachings.

 They had regular "sports days" where the girls would get together and perform team exercises.
 It was good exercise, promoted teamwork, and made for awesome propaganda shots.

 Propaganda was careful to make the youth organizations look like tremendous fun.

 Joining the BDM was not compulsory, but it was "the thing to do."
 If you didn't join, there was something "different" about you.

 Leadership positions in the BDM were restricted to unmarried and childless women.
 Trude Mohr, a former postal worker, was appointed as the first BDM-Reichsreferentin, or National Speaker of the BDM.
 She left in 1938 when she had a child.
-The Nazis were very firm about rules.
+The Germans were very firm about rules.

 |BDM girls (colorized, Ang, Federal Archive).|